 5. Less Is Often More

-We’re focusing on food waste reduction in our bakery in novel and unexpected ways, and not removing and wasting (the most flavorful and nutritious) part of the grains we use is a nice added bonus for doing something we already believe has a lot of value.
+We’re focusing on food waste reduction in our bakery in novel and unexpected ways.
+Not removing and wasting (the most flavorful and nutritious) part of the grains we use is a nice added bonus for doing something we already believe has a lot of value!
 You might say it’s like not peeling the grains.

 6. Tied To Traditional Methods

-We believe in preserving traditional baking methods and recipes, and stone milling our own flour right before we’re going to use it is bringing back an old tradition to our baking.
+We believe in preserving traditional baking methods and recipes.
+Stone milling our own flour, right before we’re going to use it, is bringing back an old tradition to our baking.
 Before the middle ages in western countries and still today in some parts of the world, people mill(ed) all of their grain at home, by hand with simple grinding stones.
-Then milling became industrialized and stone mills were an important part of communities—families and farmers would bring in their grain to the local mill to have it milled.
-We look forward to supporting this tradition by creating products made with freshly-milled flour, as well as by offering home mills, grain berries, and freshly-milled flours in our Bakeshop.
+Then milling became industrialized and stone mills became an important part of communities.
+Families and farmers would bring in their grain to the local mill to have it milled.
+We look forward to supporting this tradition by creating products made with freshly-milled flour.
+We also offer home mills, grain berries, and freshly-milled flours in our Bakeshop.

 7. Connecting To Community

-Food is often known for bringing people together.
+Food brings people together.
 Sourcing local whole grains to mill and bake with brought us even closer to our community.
 We have been introduced to many other seekers of great food and keepers of tradition like Megan Goldenberg from Macon Creek Malthouse, The Luckhardt family of farmers, the Wilken family at Janie’s Mill, Bill Koucky of Grand Traverse Culinary Flours, Michigan State University Extension, Nature Nurture, The Andersons, Molly Breslin of Breslin Farms, and many more.
 In our own small way, we can improve the local food system around us and spread that joy to others.

 Milling is giving us something new to share with home bakers who are already enjoying our baking classes and cookbook recipes.
 We’re learning right alongside them about the benefits of whole grains as we invite home milling experts and other speakers from our around the country.
-We’re also offering our freshly milled flour for sale for them to use at home.
-After all, in ancient times the first home activity to be centralized was milling, followed by baking.
+We also offer our freshly milled flour for sale for bakers to use at home.
+After all, in ancient times, milling was the first home activity to be centralized, followed by baking.
 We love bringing back old traditions and feel honored to mill a little and bake a lot for our community.

 —The Zingerman’s Bakehouse Grain Commission